On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism: Interaction of two gauge fields with spins and

 Expanding $S^3$ with respect to $agh$ as

 where $agh(c_i)=i$, we find that \bref{eqn:master equation n=3} reduces to

 As seen below, we can solve \bref{eqn:master equation n=3} without $c_n$ ($n>2$), so that they are not included in \bref{eqn:S3}.
-First we will solve \bref{eqn:ME S3 agh 2} for $c_2$.
-One derives using \bref{eqn:a1} and \bref{eqn:b2}
+We first solve \bref{eqn:ME S3 agh 2} for $c_2$.
+One derives, using \bref{eqn:a1} and \bref{eqn:b2},

 where in the second equality, $\pat c+(\pat c)^T=\pa c$ is used.
 This implies that